 - the frequency of interaction between the parties; and

-- if the relationship has been terminated by either person, the length of time that has elapsed since the termination of the relationship.
+- if the relationship has been ended by either person, the length of time that has went by since the end of the relationship.

-Another defense to an Assault and Battery on a Family or Household member is to show that the person is not a “family or household member” as defined in the statute.
+Finally, another typical defense to an Assault and Battery on a Family or Household member is to show that the person is not a “family or household member” as defined in the statute

-If you have been charged with Assault and Battery on a Family or Household member you need to speak with a Massachusetts criminal attorney.
-An attorney can help you understand the criminal process, the charges and all potential defenses.
-An attorney can help assess your case and give you advice specific to your case.
-A domestic violence attorney can negotiate with the prosecutor to help you get the best outcome for your case.
-A domestic violence attorney can also build the strongest case for you to try before a judge or a jury.
-All Massachusetts counties treat Domestic Violence very seriously.
-Some courts even have Domestic Violence sessions or courts entirely dedicated to domestic violence cases.
-Prosecutor that handle domestic violence cases usually receive specialized training and fight each charged very hard.
+Anyone charged with Assault and Battery on a Family or Household member should speak with a Massachusetts criminal attorney.
+A criminal attorney can help you understand the criminal process, the charges, and all potential defenses.
+Also, a criminal lawyer can help assess your case and give you advice specific to your case.
+A Massachusetts domestic assault and battery attorney can negotiate with the prosecutor to help you get the best outcome for your case.

 Massachusetts Domestic Violence Attorney.